denten-books/plain-text/0-intro.md

 ## Thesis and Scope

-*Plain Text* tells a story of a major morphological shift affecting all areas of culture production and textuality in particular.
+*Plain Text* tells a story of a major morphological shift affecting culture production in general and textuality in particular.
 If I were to interrupt someone in the process of writing something in front of a computer and ask---Where do these words reside?---I would likely receive several conflicting answers in response.
 In some sense, the words reside on the screen, where they appear to view.
-In another sense, they live somewhere within the machine, on remote and often hermeneutically sealed surfaces: silicone chips, hard drives, flash memory cards.
-In yet another sense, the visible sign is still further removed from the context of its production.
-It is in the wires.
+In another sense, they live somewhere within the machine, on remote and often hermetically and hermeneutically sealed surfaces: silicone chips, hard drives, flash memory cards.
+In yet another sense, the visible sign is still further removed from the contexts of its production.
+The word is in the wires.
 It spreads across servers, routers, and data centers.
-The process of reading and writing no longer remains a solitary activity.
+One no longer reads or writes alone.
 Nor is the word confined to a singular location.
 What was once apparent now takes on a more complex shape, stretched between surfaces, across time and space.
 The book---this book, any book---gains a new structure.
 I do not mean the above figuratively.
-In the case of my writing words on a screen, using a keyboard, the text forms a kind of a live lattice---a multidimensional grid---which connects the tactile sense of the letter beneath my fingers to the optic and to the electromagnetic.
+In the case of my writing words on a screen, using a keyboard, the text forms a kind of a live lattice---a multidimensional grid---which connects the tactile sense of the letter beneath my fingers to its optic and electromagnetic traces.
 All of these sensualities are present at once.
-In aggregate they incorporate the synchronic text.
-I cannot pass a note to the reader digitally in the same sense that one passes notes class, on paper.
+They incorporate the totality of the synchronic text only in aggregate.
+I cannot consequently pass a note to the reader digitally in the same sense that one passes notes class, on paper.
 It is impossible to give the entire structure over to another.
-The text is irrevocably intertwined with my material contexts; it literally gains another shape when recreated under system configurations not fully congruent with my own.
+My text is irrevocably intertwined with my material contexts;
+it literally gains another shape when recreated under system configurations not fully congruent with my own.
 Much of the contemporary anxiety about the intrusion of computational culture in the everyday points to this fundamental reshaping of the sign, without naming it.
-The physical fracture of the electromagnetic inscription leads to its multivalence.
+The physical fracture of the overall inscription leads to its multivalence.
 The lattice opens a depth between the words, where forces of capital and control intervene to monitor, monetize, censor, or correct.

 To come to terms with the novel conditions of text so fractured and refracted *Plain Text* enacts a displacement of vocabularies.
 It is a response to a